es6-enthusiasts/es6-enthusiasts.github.io/index.md

 ## Projects

-1. [Toaster Oven Lovin](https://github.com/your-organization/project1): Brief description of the project.
+1. [Toaster Oven Lovin](https://github.com/your-organization/project1): A project that helps students with limited cooking skills and or, access to cooking resources find quality and healthy recipes, in accordance with the following [Project Specification](https://courses.ics.hawaii.edu/ics314f23/morea/final-project/reading-project-toaster-oven-lovin.html).

 ## Goals and Milestones